Politics and Public Policy (MSc Econ)

 You will progress to the dissertation upon successful completion of Stage One.

-Year One comprises taught modules to the value of 60 credits, delivered through 15- and 30-credit compulsory and optional modules.
-Upon successful completion of the taught stage, you will progress to the 60-credit dissertation.
+The taught stage of this programme is worth 120 credits, delivered through 15 and 30 credit compulsory and optional modules.
+Upon successful completion of the taught stage, you will progress to the 60 credit dissertation.

 |Module title||Module code||Credits|

 |The Law of Devolution in Wales||CLT605||30 credits|